factana/fogwing-simulator-for-raspberry-python/README.md

 * Coming Soon: Soil Moisture sensor

 ## Installing the libraries
-Install all required libraries using pip with our requirement.txt file which is inside all sub folders of this repository
+Install all required libraries using pip with our requirement.txt file which is inside all sub folders of this repository.
 ```
 pip install requirements.txt
 ```